 Lyn's face was like a human heart eyes emoji and represented all of us who are shipping Emma and Cruz.

-If Joan was an actual major I would have chosen it in college and I was thrilled when I learned Roberta Colindrez was joining the cast.
+If Joan was an actual major I would have chosen it in college.
+I was thrilled when I learned Roberta Colindrez was joining the cast.
 This beautifully shot wedding was the perfect time to get our first glimpse of Nico decked out in best man drag.

 Now I want to talk about this scene from the wedding reception.

 First, Cruz made me cringe so hard.
 Emma is like a feral cat, you can't just pull her into your lap.
 Agreeing to even go to the wedding was a major step, don't push it!